By Seager Dixon, Pioneer Media Production Coordinator

-- Construction Grip: works alongside art department to remove, modify, and adjust portions of the set to facilitate camera and light moves.
+-Construction Grip: works alongside art department to remove, modify, and adjust portions of the set to facilitate camera and light moves.

-- Dolly Grip: in charge of operating the dolly and the occasional crane.
+-Dolly Grip: in charge of operating the dolly and the occasional crane.

 A solid grip team is needed for any challenging production.
 So please, treat your grips nicely.
 They work the longest hours and have the most physically demanding responsibilities on set.
-It’s never good to have a disgruntled, tired and beat up person on set who is responsible for rigging a 20 x 20 diffusion rail frame overhead your lead actors.
+It’s never good to have a disgruntled, tired, and beat up person on set who is responsible for rigging a 20 x 20 diffusion rail frame overhead your lead actors.
 Try to keep their hours limited by coming into the day with a clear and concise plan.
 Miscommunication can lead to a grip running around between sets wearing themselves out before a single light is placed.
 And it doesn’t hurt to keep your craft services top notch.
 Protein bars, nuts, beef jerky, and all of the water in the world will keep your grips moving between lunch breaks.
-If your craft services are lacking, a grip will be the first person to tell you!
+If your craft services is lacking, a grip will be the first person to tell you!

 A few tips for the trade:

 - Always keep a tool kit with you on the truck.
-You’ll need wrenches, Allen keys, mallets, screwdrivers – you name it – every day on set.
+You’ll need wrenches, Allen keys, mallets, screw drivers, you name it every day on set.
 You don’t want to be caught lacking with a light stand starts acting up.

 - Practice your knots.
 There are a million knots out there and they all can find a place on a film set.
 The classic shoe knot will simply not cut it.